tannal/tannal.glitch.me/inbox.md

+# 2024-4-16 0 | 0 W

+The people who steal others algorithm blame the people steam other's code.

+javac -encoding utf8 Solution.java

+So the memory used when calling a function is working memory,

+the state of the object is actually acquired by experience, and it's size can be very big.

 # 2024-4-15 0 | 0 W

 is:issue is:closed reason:completed

 cargo add --git https://github.com/servo/html5ever

 cargo add --git https://github.com/y-crdt/y-crdt y-crdt

 find meanings in partial truth